aplteam/Tatin/docs/InstallingTheTatinServer.md

 ## On Logging

+### Logging on file

+Tatin will always write to the log file, but how much information is written can be influenced by settings in the INI file.

 There are two different levels available for logging:

-* Low-level logging with `LogHTTP`, `LogConga` and `LogRumba`.
-These are useful for debugging.

-  These log files live in the `Rumba/` sub folder.

-* High level logging with `Log` and `LogFolder`.
+* High- (or application-) level logging should always be done.
+Only then is usage data available.

   Note that IP addresses are _not_ logged at this level.

-  * `Log` is a flag that indicates whether Tatin should log at all.
-In production it should always be 1.

-  * `LogFolder` must specify the path the Log file lives in.

-    The name of the log file looks like `Tatin_{YYYYMMDD}.log`.

-* `WindowsEventLog`
+* Low-level logging is controlled by the INI file's `LogHTTP`, `LogConga` and `LogRumba` properties.
+These can be useful for debugging.
+They log IP addresses which might be illegal in certain countries.

+### The Windows Event Log

+Under Windows you may let Tatin write the the Event Log by setting `WindowsEventLog` to 1.

 This parameter is ignored on non-Windows platforms and has no effect under Windows when Tatin is not running as a Windows Service.

 If you do run the Tatin Server as a Windows Service then set this to 1.
 Start, Pause, Stop and any errors are then reported to the Windows Event Log.

 ## On Certificates